efard/DNNHDL/README.md

 # DNNHDL
 ## Introduction
 The initial aim of this project is to simplify VHDL code generation for DNNs.
-In this repo, you will learn how to generate a $.vhd$ file for Sigmoid and Tanh functions with the help of Python language.
+In this repo, you will learn how to generate a `.vhd` file for Sigmoid and Tanh functions with the help of Python language.
 It is somehow a way of Piecewise Linear Approximation (PLA).

 ## Prerequisites
 Install Python (The newer, the better!).